drstrox/Decentralised-Lottery/README.md

 Compile the contract by clicking on the "Solidity Compiler" tab and then clicking on "Compile."
 Deploy the contract by clicking on the "Deploy & Run Transactions" tab.

-Interact with the Contract:
-Use the provided interface in Remix IDE to interact with your lottery contract.
-You can fund the contract, participate in the lottery, and trigger the selection of a winner.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.